 Cirrus Bridge is registered in the Microsoft Entra app gallery.

 You benefit from an established process for configuring and setting up the bridge solution.

 Conditional Access support for multilateral federation apps

-Use of other Microsoft Entra ID-related solutions for all apps
+Use of other Microsoft Entra related solutions for all apps